retyui/i-study/i-study.md

 My parents work very hard
 My sister gets up late / early
 My friend tries to help my brother
-This house costsa (a lot/much)
+This house costs (a lot/much)
 My sister has a boyfriend
 Your brother plays computer games
-I also thikn so
+I also think so
 I think so, too
 My parents really like these lessons
 My friend likes this house
 That(та) flat(квартира) costs a lot

-My father skeeps English fluently
+My father speaks English fluently
 Your brother often relaxes / Your brother often has a rest My uncle often goes to China
 Their mother has a car
 His brother goes to school
 This lesson helps me
-My mather has a job
+My mother has a job
 Your father knows this very well
 My sister tries to learn Spanish
 My boyfriend often listens to music